On this page

 Once testing is complete, launch your QuickBooks EDI connection.
 From here, monitor your transactions regularly to catch errors early, keep up with retailer changes, and stay compliant at scale.

-Option 1: QuickBooks + EDI Software
+QuickBooks and EDI Software

 ERP migration is incredibly risky; according to Gartner, 75% of all ERP change projects fail.